polterguy/phosphorusfive/core/p5.ajax/README.md

 Then either inherit your page from AjaxPage, or implement the IAjaxPage interface, before you create a literal widget, by adding the code below in your .aspx markup.
-The easiest is to inherit from AjaxPage directly.

 ```xml
 <p5:Literal